brite-code/brite/docs/spec/src/types.md

 (false, false)
 ```

-## Record Type
+## Object Type

-RecordType : `{` RecordTypePropertyList? `}`
+ObjectType : `{` ObjectTypePropertyList? `}`

-RecordTypePropertyList :
+ObjectTypePropertyList :
-  - RecordTypeProperty `,`?
+  - ObjectTypeProperty `,`?
-  - RecordTypeProperty `,` RecordTypePropertyList
+  - ObjectTypeProperty `,` ObjectTypePropertyList

-RecordTypeProperty : Identifier `?`? `:` Type
+ObjectTypeProperty : Identifier `?`? `:` Type

-Defines a record type for the product of all the value type properties.
+Defines an object type for the product of all the value type properties.
 Unlike tuples, all of the properties are labeled.

-If a {RecordTypeProperty} has a question mark character (`?`) then the property is optional.
-Optional properties need not be supplied in their corresponding {RecordExpression} and will be replaced with a default value if one is available.
+If a {ObjectTypeProperty} has a question mark character (`?`) then the property is optional.
+Optional properties need not be supplied in their corresponding {ObjectExpression} and will be replaced with a default value if one is available.
 For instance, in the following example `x` becomes the `Option<T>` default, `None`:

 ```ite example
 ({}: { x?: Option<Int> }).x == None